 As you can tell from the details of the Chase Sapphire Preferred® Card, it comes rich with rewards and benefits.
 And it targets people with excellent or good credit.

-If you have a low credit score (below 650) or you have missed a lot of payments historically, you will likely be rejected.
+If you have a a credit score in the fair/average range or you have missed a lot of payments historically, you will likely be rejected.

-People with the best chance of being approved have scores well above 700.
+People with the best chance of being approved have Excellent credit.

 If you have a bad credit score and are looking for a credit card, you can review our guide here.